-In Dublin, there are Homeless Persons Units (HPUs) to deal with claims for Supplementary Welfare Allowance (including Rent Supplement) and to help with claims for other payments.
-The units can also help with applications for medical cards and can provide information on other services that may be relevant to your circumstances.
+In Dublin, there is a Homeless Persons Unit (HPU) to deal with claims for Supplementary Welfare Allowance.
+The unit can also provide information on other services that may be relevant to your circumstances.

-Homeless Persons Unit for men, Community Welfare Service, Department of Social Protection, North Cumberland Street, Dublin 1.
+Community Welfare Service, Department of Social Protection, Elizabeth O’Farrell House, North Cumberland Street, Dublin 1, D01 NX32.

 Several voluntary organisations get government funding to provide temporary and permanent accommodation for homeless people and to provide advice and assistance to them.
 Of these, the main ones are:

 St Vincent de Paul: svp.ie

 Merchants Quay Ireland provides a range of services to drug users and homeless people, including the Night Café in Dublin.